 - Intra company transfer: Directed to non-EEA staff within a group of companies that require relocating temporarily to Ireland to perform their duties while being directly employed by an overseas subsidiary or parent company;

 - Employment Permit for Dependant, Partner or Spouse: only the dependants, recognized partners and spouses of Critical Skills Employment Permit holders are eligible to apply for this permit to legally work in Ireland;

 - Other types of permits include the Internship EP for students enrolled in high skilled occupations seeking work experience and the Sport and Cultural EP for highly qualified or experienced professionals in specific sports and entertainment industries.

 Steps to secure an employment and residence visa

 - Once the candidate has secured a job offer from an Irish company, the Employment Permit application can be submitted directly by the applicant via the DJEI website;

-- If required, Healy Consultants will assist our Clients secure employment permits including i) preparing the application forms and reviewing the due diligence documentation ii) submitting the online application on behalf of our Client iii) negotiating with the DJEI officers and submitting an appeal if the application was rejected;
+- If required, Healy Consultants Group will assist our Clients secure employment permits including i) preparing the application forms and reviewing the due diligence documentation ii) submitting the online application on behalf of our Client iii) negotiating with the DJEI officers and submitting an appeal if the application was rejected;

-- After obtaining an Employment Permit, if our Client requires an entry visa to Ireland, Healy Consultants will be assist our clients submit a quality application to the Irish Naturalisation and Immigration Service (INIS).
+- After obtaining an Employment Permit, if our Client requires an entry visa to Ireland, Healy Consultants Group will be assist our clients submit a quality application to the Irish Naturalisation and Immigration Service (INIS).
 Our fees to assist secure Irish employment and residence visa amount to €3,950 for the first applicant, €2,950 for the second applicant and €1,950 per applicant thereafter.